seermedical/qa-code-test/README.md

 |uat | https://my.uat.website|

 ## Activity - Defining test scope
 This is a snapshot of our public facing website.
-Based on what you can see in the image, define the complete test scope.
-1. Identify which scenarios should be automated
-2. With code or pseudo code, write out the automated test
-3. Create a new file called `test_scope.md` to get started.
+Create a new file called `test_scope.md` to get started.
 Make sure to document any assumptions you make about the image (e.g. its interactivity) in the process

+1. Based on what you can see in the image, define the complete test scope
+2. Identify which scenarios should be automated
+3. With code or pseudo code, write out the automated test

 ![Snapshot of Seer's public facing homepage](support_image/Seer_home_page.png)